 - Icing Sugar : For cream cheese frosting, using icing sugar is always a better option as it gives more stability to the frosting.
 However, if you don’t have it, you can replace it with powdered sugar.

 - Whipped Cream: I have used Tropolite brand whipping Cream which is already sweetened.
 If you are using unsweetened variety, increase the amount of sugar accordingly.

 Why are we adding cocoa powder in red velvet cupcakes?

 People often use only red colour in making these red velvet cupcakes, thus rendering a bright red colour to them.
 However, traditionally they are supposed to be maroon in colour having a velvety texture because of the use of cocoa powder & its reaction with other ingredients.
 In this recipe a bit of food colour is used along with cocoa powder to get that lovely maroon colour and velvety smooth texture which totally justifies the name ‘red velvet’.

-I have also shared few notes at the end of the post which will definitely help you in nailing these red velvet cupcakes in first attempt.
-I have uploaded a youtube video for this same recipe on my youtube channel ‘Kuch Pak Raha Hai‘ which you can also refer in case of any doubt.
+I have also shared few tips at the end of the post which will definitely help you in nailing these red velvet cupcakes in first attempt.
+You can also check out the video for this recipe on our youtube channel.

 Watch here :

 - All Purpose Flour (Maida) – 1 cup